everable/defect-dojo-OLD/readme-docs/KUBERNETES.md

 and [Helm](https://helm.sh/) can be installed locally by following this [guide](https://helm.sh/docs/using_helm/#installing-helm).

+## Supported Kubernetes Versions
+The tests cover the deployment on the lastest [kubernetes version](https://kubernetes.io/releases/) and the oldest supported [version from AWS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#available-versions).
+The assumption is that version in between do not have significant differences.
+Current tested versions can looks up in the [github k8s workflow](https://github.com/DefectDojo/django-DefectDojo/blob/master/.github/workflows/k8s-testing.yml).

 ## Helm chart
 Starting with version 1.14.0, a helm chart will be pushed onto the `helm-charts` branch during the release process.
 Don't look for a chart museum, we're leveraging the "raw" capabilities of GitHub at this time.